Gagauz people

-The Gagauz (/ɡəˈɡɔːz/; Gagauzlar) are a Turkic ethnic group native to southern Moldova (Gagauzia, Taraclia District, Basarabeasca District) and southwestern Ukraine (Budjak).
+The Gagauz (/ɡæɡæˈuːz/; Gagauzlar) are an Oghuz Turkic ethnic group native to southern Moldova (Gagauzia, Taraclia District, Basarabeasca District) and southwestern Ukraine (Budjak).
 Gagauz are mostly Eastern Orthodox Christians.
 The term Gagauz is also often used as a collective naming of Turkic people living in the Balkans, speaking the Gagauz language, which is separate from Balkan Gagauz Turkish.

 Etymology

 Gagauz is the most widely accepted singular and plural form of the name, and some references use Gagauzy (from Ukrainian)' or Gagauzi.
 Other variations including Gagauzes and Gagauzians appear rarely.

 Before the Russian Revolution they were commonly referred to as "Turkic-speaking old Bulgars".
 Gagauz agricultural settlers in Uzbekistan called themselves "Eski Bulgarlar" (meaning Old Bulgars) in the 1930s.